exaroth/liveboat/templates/README.md

 # Liveboat Templates Reference

 > [!IMPORTANT]
-> At the moment Liveboat supports only SPA (Single Page Ppplication) templates with single HTML page being rendered.
+> At the moment Liveboat supports only SPA (Single Page Application) templates with single HTML page being rendered.

 This file contains details about Liveboat template structure as well as instructions about developing and updating new templates.